 - The most important factor in middle ear diseases is eustachian tube dysfunction, in which the mucosa at the pharyngeal end of the ET is part of the mucociliary system of the middle ear.

-- The eustachian tube in an infant is shorter and wider than in the older child or adult.
+- The eustachian tube in an infant is shorter and wider than in an older child or adult.

 - The tube is also straighter, thereby allowing nasopharyngeal secretions to enter the middle ear more easily.